localstack/localstack/README.md

 ### Using Helm

-You can use Helm to install localstack in kubernetes cluster by running these commands:
+You can use [Helm](https://helm.sh/) to install LocalStack in a Kubernetes cluster by running these commands (the Helm charts are maintained in [this repo](https://github.com/localstack/helm-charts)):

 ```
-helm repo add localstack-repo https://localstack.github.io/localstack
+helm repo add localstack-repo http://helm.localstack.cloud

 helm upgrade --install localstack localstack-repo/localstack
 ```